Overview

 - Symbolic links will be treated as they are by git

-file uses git ignore pattern format (which is a newline-separated list of glob patterns)
+- The syntax of the mdc_ignore file uses git ignore pattern format (which is a newline-separated list of glob patterns)

 Using Ctrl-C to Interrupt File Synchronization

-Entering the key combination Ctrl-C together on the local terminal/shell after the following commands are launched and on, or before, the file sync stage will interrupt any of the following commands' file sync stage:
+Entering the key combination Ctrl-C together on the local terminal after the following commands are launched and on, or before, the file sync stage will interrupt any of the following commands' file sync stage:

 -

-initialize
+mdc initialize

 - In the event that Ctrl-C is used to interrupt the initial file synchronization, all files will be synchronized again at the next simulation command

-list
+mdc list

-dsim
+mdc dsim

-dvhcom
+mdc dvhcom

-dvlcom
+mdc dvlcom

-dlib
+mdc dlib

 There is an exception in that, if the user enters Ctrl+C at a point after the upload of the change manifest (upload progress bar is no longer visible on screen), the file sync operation will continue to completion.